 Questions & Answers: FDA Center for Veterinary Medicine’s Investigation into a Possible Connection Between Diet and Canine Heart Disease

-The FDA issued a public notification about the agency’s investigation into reports of canine dilated cardiomyopathy (DCM) in dogs eating certain pet foods.
-While it is early in the investigation, the Center for Veterinary Medicine recognizes that you may have questions.
-Below we have compiled answers to address some of the frequently asked questions raised by pet owners and veterinarians in response to our public notifications in July 2018 and February 2019.
+The FDA is investigating reports of canine dilated cardiomyopathy (DCM) in dogs eating certain pet foods.
+While it is an ongoing investigation, the Center for Veterinary Medicine recognizes that you may have questions.
+Below we have compiled answers to address some of the frequently asked questions raised by pet owners and veterinarians.

 1. What potential connection is the FDA investigating?